 - based on clinical need, not the ability to pay

-Fundamental changes are leading to transformation of our NHS service, making the NHS even more responsive to the challenges of new technologies and our growing patient expectations (the UK population is living longer and our services are needed as much as ever).
-Whilst for the past several years the NHS has received extraordinary real terms growth, the global economic situation, change in government and pressures on public sector funding will result in challenges for the NHS in maintaining its services and reducing its costs.
+Over recent years there have been changes to the way the NHS is structured and works.
+These fundamental changes are leading to transformation of our NHS service, making the NHS even more responsive to the challenges of new technologies and our growing patient expectations (the UK population is living longer and our services are needed as much as ever).

 The NHS is a complex system, which can sometimes make it difficult to understand – especially working out who is responsible for what.
 It’s made up of a wide range of different organisations with different roles, responsibilities and specialities.
 These organisations provide a variety of services and support to patients and carers.